ranjandas503/AndroidHelper-Andy/README.md

 and so on
 ```

-Or you can directly initialize the class and use the **object** like
+Or you can directly initialize the class and use the <b>object</b> like
 ```
 //Ex.
 For resources in Java